jkielpinski/jkielpinski.github.io/posts/predicting-system-dot-random.md

 var r = ((ulong)randomValue * (1ul << 53)) << 11;
 ~~~

 Then... brute force the 44 missing bits again?
 With multithreading and optimization, my laptop could brute force 44 bits in an estimated 2.75 days.
-This could be doable in an assessment.
-Afterwards, you'd need to have the application generate another random number, and increment your state (e.g. generate random numbers) until the predicted output matched the one generated by the application.
+This could be doable in a security assessment where you're looking to prove the exploitability of an insecure random number generation.
+Afterwards, because time has passed and people have continued to use the application, the state of the application's RNG will likely have advanced while the brute force was occurring.
+Because of this, you'd need to have the application generate another random number, and increment your predicted state (e.g. generate random numbers) until the predicted output matches the one generated by the application so you know you're caught up.

 ### Random.Next()